goblimey/ntripcaster/README.md

 many VPS suppliers
 stop access to ports by default.
 You have to open the port for tcp access.
-You may need to ask the tech support peopl how to do this.
+You may need to ask the tech support people how to do this.

 ## Installing the Caster
-Once you have your VPS set up
+Once your VPS is set up and
-responding to your domain name, you need to connect to it and install Docker.
-Connect to it from whatever computer you normally use.
+responding to your domain name, you need to connect to it from whatever computer you normally use.
 The rest of these instructions assume that you are running MS Windows on your local machine (because most people do) and that your VPS is running the Linux operation system.
-If you are running Windows on it, the procedure to connect will be similar different.
+If you are running Windows on it, the procedure to connect will be similar but different.
 You need to
 consult your VPS supplier about that.
 The docker commands will be the same.

+There are various ways to connect to a VPS.
+The ssh command is probably the most common.
+If your local machine
-If the computer you are using to connect from runs Microsoft Widows you need an ssh command.
+runs Microsoft Widows
+you need to install some software to get an ssh command.
 You don't have that out of the box.
 You can get one by installing [git for windows](https://gitforwindows.org/).
 Once you've installed that,